We manage over 30,000 acres of wildlife habitat in the Hells Canyon, C.J. Strike and Hagerman areas.

 - Wildlife viewing, upland and waterfowl bird hunting and fishing are available.

 - Visitors can park along the canal road.
-Areas behind the walk-overs are foot access only.
+Areas behind the walk-overs are accessible only on foot.

 - Property boundaries are marked with boundary marker signs.
-Visitors should follow all federal, state and county rules and regulations.
+Please follow all federal, state and county rules.